The complete guide to corporate travel policies

 What should be included in a corporate travel policy?

-Your company travel policy will be affected by how your company travels, who travels, and why they travel.
-However, there are some things that need to be in any company’s policy.
+Your company travel policy will be affected by how your company travels, who is traveling, and why.
+However, there are some things that need to be in every company’s policy.

-It’s essential to include your approved booking process and tool.
-Do you want travelers to book with one business travel platform so you can consolidate your spend?
-Do you want travelers to book for themselves within policy or do you want them to make a travel request to an office manager who books all trips?
+First, you must include your approved booking process and tool.
+Do you want travelers to book with one business travel platform to consolidate their business travel expenses?
+Do you want travelers to book for themselves within policy, or do you want them to make a travel request to an office manager who books all trips?

 Lodging policy guidelines

-It’s also important to insert your company hotel policy rules and lodging expenses into your corporate travel policy.
+Mention your company hotel policy rules and lodging expenses in your corporate travel policy.
 Every organization has different rules regarding accommodation within their corporate lodging policy, so it’s important to make them clear from the get-go.

-In terms of hotel costs, it’s common for organizations to set a maximum hotel star rating or nightly/room rate that employees cannot exceed.
+In terms of hotel costs, set a maximum hotel star rating or nightly/room rate that employees cannot exceed.
 It’s also usual for employees to be required to stay in standard hotel rooms, with ‘deluxe’ suites or rooms off limits.

 Secondly, be clear about which incidentals can be reimbursed.
 These can range from room service and dry-cleaning/laundry services to valet parking and the use of hotel amenities (gym, swimming pool, sauna, etc).